temporalio/temporal-learning/docs/tutorials/php/subscriptions/index.md

 On the next iteration we again wait for 30 days, charge monthly fee and send email.
 The last thing we need to do is to handle subscription cancellation, where we just send our cancellation email, but you can do whatever other cleanup tasks you want.

-## Conclusion

-That's it, we have created a complete subscription workflow that can:

-- handle trial periods
-- charge monthly fee every N days
-- handle subscription cancellations

-:::note Testing With Activity

-Previously it was said that we are not going to cover any activity implementation details in this tutorial.
-But if you want to test things you may use this "dummy" activity implementation that just logs each step to the screen:
+If you want to test things you can use this "dummy" activity implementation that logs each step to the screen:

 ```php
 class AccountActivity implements AccountActivityInterface